 #3 St. Olaf’s Church Tallinn

-St. Olaf’s Church dates to the 12th century and its soaring spire once made the church the tallest building in the world (at least claimed so in 1590 when the spire reached 410 feet).
-Over the centuries, the spire has been struck by lightning at least 10 times and, under the years of Soviet occupation (1944-1991), the tower was used by the KGB for surveillance and radio.
-Today, climbing the spiral stairs to the viewing platform remains one of the popular things to do in Tallinn, Estonia.
-Once you get to the top, it’s easy to see why: the views are phenomenal!
+St. Olaf’s dates to the 12th century and in 1590 its soaring spire made the church the tallest building in the world.
+Over the centuries, the spire has been struck by lightning at least 10 times and, under the years of Soviet occupation (1944-1991), was used by the KGB for surveillance.

 #5 Café Maiasmokk Tallinn

-Getting There: In same building as Café Maiasmokk, in adjacent room
+Getting There: In the same building as Café Maiasmokk.

-Tip: For a unique experience in Tallinn, join the Marzipan Workshop.
-Participants learn how to shape and paint the sweet treats!
+Top Tip: For groups or families visiting Estonia, book a unique experience in Tallinn by joining the Marzipan Workshop.
+In addition to a private city tour, participants learn how to shape and paint the sweet treats!

 The stone Hellemann Tower and connected town wall dates to the 14th century.
 Climbing to the top of the tower provides sweeping views of the city.
 Visitors are also invited to walk along the 700-foot-long portion of the intact town wall.